-- a. meal preparation;

-- b. housekeeping;

-- c. laundry; and

-- d. managing money.

 - 3. Ambulation;

 - 4. Hygiene and grooming:

 - a.
 Shampooing, combing and brushing hair;

-b.
+- b.
 Shaving;

 - c.
-Trimming fingernails and toenails (certain medical conditions necessitate that this be

-- done by a licensed health care professional); and
+Trimming fingernails and toenails (certain medical conditions necessitate that this be done by a licensed health care professional);

 - d.
-Daily tooth brushing and denture care.
+Daily tooth brushing and denture care; and

 - e.
 Skin care at least twice daily for those with limited mobility;

 - 5. Functions and tasks:

 - a.
 Arrangements for transportation;

 - b.
 Arrangements for shopping;

 - c.
 Use of the telephone; and

 - d.
 Correspondence.

-J. Each resident shall be dressed in clean clothing and be free of odors.
+- J. Each resident shall be dressed in clean clothing and be free of odors [related to hygiene].
 Each resident shall be encouraged to wear day clothing when out of bed.

-K. Residents who are incontinent shall have a full or partial bath, clean clothing and linens each time their clothing or bed linen is soiled or wet.
+- K. Residents who are incontinent shall have a full or partial bath, clean clothing and linens each time their clothing or bed linen is soiled or wet.

-L. The facility shall ensure each resident is able to obtain individually preferred personal care items when:
+- L. The facility shall ensure each resident is able to obtain individually preferred personal care items when:

-1. The preferred personal care items are reasonably available, and
+- 1. The preferred personal care items are reasonably available; and

-2. The resident is willing and able to pay for the preferred items.
+- 2. The resident is willing and able to pay for the preferred items.